William Penn faced and understood persecution. For him Pennsylvania was a noble experiment

 rely upon alternate sources.

 Church records exist for Philadelphia from the laste 1600s forward.
 A small sampling

-of available preserved records can be found at our main site PennsylvaniaResearch.com.
+of available preserved records can be found on this page of our main site, PennsylvaniaResearch.com.

 completed in 1744.